getkirby/editor/examples/intro-block/README.md

 ## Installation

-You can install this demo extension as a regular Kirby plugin by placing the todo-block folder in site/plugins
+You can install this demo extension as a regular Kirby plugin by placing the intro-block folder in site/plugins

 ## Docs